PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: (3) Reuse potential

 \section{(3) Reuse potential}

-Some of the functions in PDSim were originally developed and used in \cite{he2024multi} to estimate hidden state variables and futures prices using the Schwartz-Smith model and the polynomial diffusion model.
+Some of the functions in PDSim were originally developed and used in \cite{he2024multi} to estimate latent state variables and futures prices using the Schwartz-Smith model and the polynomial diffusion model.
 This package not only allows for detailed estimation but also offers a dynamic web application that vividly visualises the parameter identification challenges discussed in \cite{he2024multi}.
 It serves as a valuable tool for researchers and practitioners in finance who are focused on commodity futures pricing.
-The interactive interface provides users with a deep understanding of both models, especially by illustrating the impact of individual parameter changes.
+The interactive interface provides users with a convenient tool for exploring both models, and analysing their sensitivity to individual parameter changes.
 The user-friendly design ensures accessibility for all users, even those with no programming experience.
 Additionally, the downloadable plots can be seamlessly incorporated into professional reports or academic papers.